RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 Name|Description
 ---|---
 anonymousAccessEnabled | Allows anonymous access.
-Anonymous users work with the role, 'User'. authenticationEnabled | Enables users' authentication.
+Anonymous users work with the role `anonymousUserRole`. anonymousUserRole  | Role that will be assigned to the anonymous user, `user` by default. authenticationEnabled | Enables users' authentication.
 If disabled, then only anonymous access is allowed. supportsCustomConnections | Allows users to create custom connections to any databases.
-Otherwise only the CB administrator can create/edit connections. publicCredentialsSaveEnabled | Allows you to save user database credentials in a local cache adminCredentialsSaveEnabled | Allows you to save global database credentials in a local cache redirectOnFederatedAuth | When there is only one federation authentication configuration then redirect to it automatically forwardProxy | Identifies the originating IP address and other headers of a client connecting to a web server through an HTTP proxy
+Otherwise only the CB administrator can create/edit connections. publicCredentialsSaveEnabled | Allows you to save user database credentials in a local cache. adminCredentialsSaveEnabled | Allows you to save global database credentials in a local cache. redirectOnFederatedAuth | When there is only one federation authentication configuration then redirect to it automatically. forwardProxy | Identifies the originating IP address and other headers of a client connecting to a web server through an HTTP proxy. enabledDrivers | List of drivers that are allowed to be used, if the list is empty - all drivers are allowed. disabledDrivers  | List of drivers that are prohibited for use, if the list is empty - all drivers are allowed. enableReverseProxyAuth  | Enabling the authorization mechanism for more details can be found here. defaultAuthProvider | Provider that will be used for authorization by default. enabledAuthProviders | List of allowed authorization providers, if the property is absent - all providers are allowed.

 #### Resource quotas